sleepymalc/pbb.wtf/content/posts/Marta/index.md

 </p>

 This is extremely fast and clever!
-> Note that Finder does support this feature, but it does not do well in some sense.
+> Note that Finder does support this feature, but it does not do well in some cases.
 Marta does it more consistent and intuitively.

 #### Global Search

 What if you want to go to other directories far from your current one?
 You can use the function `Look UP`, which is triggered by `cmd`+`p`.
 After you type this keybinding, a search bar will pop up, and you can search for the place you want to go to.
-Notice that it can be either a file/directory.
-Let me show you how it's done.
+Notice that it can be either a file or directory.

 <p align="center">
 	<img width="80%" src="gifs/global-search.gif"/>